FraMecca/torchat/README.md

 * RECV : a peer ("id" field) has contacted the daemon and sent him a message.
 Store it in the hash table until it is read;
 * UPDATE : the client is polling for unread messages from a peer ("id" field);
 * GET_PEERS : the client asks the daemon for the id of the peers that wrote one or more messages;
-* HISTORY : the client is asking the daemon for the previous n ("msg" field) lines of conversation with a peer ("id" field);
+* HISTORY : the client is asking the daemon for the previous n ("msg" field) lines of conversation with a peer ("id" field); // to be implemented
 * HOST : the client is asking the daemon for the current hostname, that is, its current onion address;
 * END : the daemon notifies that the previous command has succeded and that communication can end;
 * EXIT : starts exit procedure (clean datastructs and exit cleanly).
-* ERROR : in case TOR can't send the message or there is a sock failure, it reports the error;
+* ERR : in case TOR can't send the message or there is a sock failure, it reports the error;
-* FILE... : there are 4 enum values relative to the file upload process, which are exchanged between the servers and the client requesting an upload.
+* FILE... : there are 4 enum values relative to the file upload process, which are exchanged between the servers and the client requesting an upload.  // to be implemented

 The `date` field is used only when the daemon communicates with the server.
 It must not be used when sending message between different hosts.

+#### TORchat protocol

+TORchat uses raw tcp packets for communication.
+They are prefixed with a char lenght[4] that specifies the dimension of the message that is being sent.
+The daemon rejects every message that hasn't got a char[4] message size specifier padded from left(e.g.: 0084{...content of json...}).

+#### Coroutines

+TORchat by design uses structured concurrency because there isn't a real need for thread parallelism.
+When epoll detects action in a socket, the main event loop launches a coroutine that yields only when waiting for TOR to successfully open a connection with the endpoint (the other peer's daemon in this case).

+Given that sometimes the connection to the endpoint may take up to two minutes, a real thread is spawned in order to estabilish the connection.

 ## Disclaimer

 Please note that TORchat is produced *independently* from the Tor® anonymity software, I am not related with or sponsored by torproject.org.
 TORchat is making use of the Tor® client software but TorChat itself is a completely separate project developed by totally different people, so if you instead want to buy the developers of Tor® from torproject.org a beer (they deserve it even more than me and without their great Tor software my little program would not have been possible) then please consider doing so at the following address:

 * https://www.torproject.org/donate/donate.html.en

-### Todo

-* group chats
-* parse log files
-* improve file upload